carbon-io-examples/contacts-service-simple/README.md

 ## Introduction

 We will create a RESTful API that allows for basic CRUD operations on a contact list.
-The API will support two [Endpoints](https://docs.carbon.io/en/latest/packages/carbond/docs/guide/endpoints.html) (or URIs) and some HTTP [Operations](https://docs.carbon.io/en/latest/packages/carbond/docs/guide/operations.html):
+The API will support two [Endpoints](https://docs.carbon.io/en/latest/packages/carbond/docs/guide/endpoints.html) (or URIs) with the following HTTP [Operations](https://docs.carbon.io/en/latest/packages/carbond/docs/guide/operations.html):

-Endpoint 1: /contacts
+**/contacts**
 * GET - get all contacts
 * POST - create a new contact

-Sub-endpoint 1: /contacts/:contact
+**/contacts/:contact**
 * GET - get one contact by ID
 * PUT - update a contact by ID
 * DELETE - delete a contact by ID

 ## Prerequisites

-You will need to install the following software before starting this tutorial:
+Install the following software locally:

 * [Node.js](https://nodejs.org/en/download/)
 * [MongoDB](https://www.mongodb.com/download-center#community)